-A project led by the South-Eastern Finland University of Applied Sciences will put roach on consumers’ plates.
-A “fish-house concept” will be developed for operators in industrial food production which improves the availability of roach and use of fish fractions.
+In a project led by the South-Eastern Finland University of Applied Sciences (Xamk), a fish-house concept was developed for operators in industrial food production, which improves the availability of roach and the use of fish fractions.

-The project is part of a national road map pilot scheme published by Sitra: Domestic fish and the fish industry as the backbone for a competitive circular economy.
-Projects in the pilot scheme aim to encourage the recycling of nutrients on land from the sea and other bodies of water by fishing that specifically targets cyprinids.
+The project is part of the National road map to a circular economy pilot published by Sitra: Domestic fish and fish industry as a backbone for a competitive circular economy.
+Projects in the pilot aimed to encourage the recycling of nutrients on land from the sea and other bodies of water by fishing targeted specifically at cyprinids.